Industry Trends

 Here’s what else to know:

-It’s ubiquitous in technology conversations in 2025, and for marketing technology in particular, AI has already found several use cases of value.
-These include direct prospect or customer interaction, such as in chatbots or customer service agents, as well as more behind-the-scenes work in automation.
+It’s ubiquitous in technology conversations in 2026, and for marketing technology in particular, AI offers a ton of opportunity.
+These include direct prospect or customer interaction, such as in chatbots or customer service agents, as well as workflow process automation.
+Marketing teams are also starting to hone how they use AI for creative work to scale.

 [Source: Ascend2]